 Product management is all about understanding their clients.
 Market knowledge may include things such as understanding the customer’s interactions with the product, keeping an eye out on competitors or hunting for new opportunities.
 Product managers need to know how to get all this critical information if they are to make the right product for the organisation.
 Market knowledge is accompanied by user research which uncovers the specific ways customers engage with the product.
 User research related practice may include producing customer stories, conducting user interviews, or running different user tests.

 Product managers have a flurry of information thrown at them, but there’s no use if they can’t make sense of it and use it effectively.
 Analytical skills are critical for product managers to be able to translate data into value-producing products.
 Understanding the cause-effect relationships within data will also be beneficial for improving future performance of the product.

 Strategy and vision development

 Developing a product strategy and vision requires seeing the big picture.
 A product manager needs to facilitate ideation with stakeholders, push the limits of where this product can go conceptually and start building an effective plan to get there.
 It’s more than simply following best practice and predefined processes- it requires critical thinking and a visionary perspective.

 pmo365 is the one-stop solution for product managers

-pmo365 is your best all-in-one packaged service that caters directly to your needs and brings you all the tech, tools and talent together to allow your product management team to flourish.
+pmo365 is a bespoke PPM solution that caters directly to your needs.
+We design your solution with all the tech, tools, and talent so your product management team flourish.